agude/agude.github.io/_posts/2018-08-21-should_i_go_to_insight.md

 job without Insight?
 Probably, but the experience certainly would have been more painful, and I don't think I would be as happy with the outcome because the network I built has really helped expand my possibilities.

----

-[^1]: For the record, they also buy me dinner when I come in to mentor after work.